Office of Child Support Enforcement: Program relationships with other levels of Government, nonprofits and businesses

 Child support programs work with district or state attorneys, law enforcement agencies and officials of family or domestic relations courts to deliver services at the local level.
-OCSE is the U.S. central authority for international child support and provides assistance to families, states, and countries seeking support when family members live in different countries.
-OCSE works with many public and private partners to increase child support collections and help parents meet the financial needs of their children.
+OCSS is the U.S. central authority for international child support and provides assistance to families, states, and countries seeking support when family members live in different countries.
+OCSS works with many public and private partners to increase child support collections and help parents meet the financial needs of their children.
 Employers are vital to the child support program.
 The majority of child support (70%) is collected through direct wage withholding.
 Employers are responsible to report newly hired and terminated employees, withhold child support payments as ordered, enroll children in health care coverage, and remit child support to the State Disbursement Units.

-A critical function of OCSE is authorized data matching.
+A critical function of OCSS is authorized data matching.
 Employers are required to report newly hired employees to their designated state agency.
-OCSE gathers and maintains these records to match against state child support records to locate parents who owe child support, locate income sources and prevent erroneous payments and fraudulent access to government benefit programs.
+OCSS gathers and maintains these records to match against state child support records to locate parents who owe child support, locate income sources and prevent erroneous payments and fraudulent access to government benefit programs.